jsokol-hub/agilite_sales_inteligence_dashboard/README.md

 # Agilite Data Intelligence Pipeline

 This project is a **fully automated data pipeline** that collects product information and stock levels from agilite.co.il, processes the data, and stores it in a PostgreSQL database.
-The system consists of **two microservices** working together to provide continuous data collection and processing capabilities.
+The complete system consists of **three components** working together to provide comprehensive data intelligence capabilities.

 ## System Architecture

-The pipeline is designed as a **microservices architecture** with two main components:
+The complete system is designed as a **distributed architecture** with three main components, all **deployed in Docker containers and running automatically on a production server**:

 ### 1. Data Collection Microservice (`src/data_collection/scraper_primary.py`)
 - **Purpose**: Automated web scraping service